 Get a Studentlund membership and get involved in the fantastic student life at Lund University.

 Follow the International Desk Facebook page to be alerted to regular activities organised for international students and as a forum to ask general questions during your time at Lund University.
 Follow the @lunduniversity Instagram account to see life through the eyes of other current international students.
-Join the #hejlunduni competition between 15 and 27 January for the chance to have your photo featured on the official Instagram account and even be in to win a Lund University backpack.
+Join the #hejlunduni competition during the Orientation Weeks for the chance to have your photo featured on the official Instagram account and even be in to win a Lund University backpack.

 Official matters in Sweden

 11. Apply for a Swedish personal number

 If you will be here for more than 12 months, you should apply for a Swedish personal number with Skatteverket (Swedish tax office).
 Be sure to check which documents you need to take with you in order to apply for the Swedish personal number.

 12. Visit the Swedish Migration Agency office

 If you are a non-EU student and if you do not yet have a Swedish residence permit card (UT card), you need to get photographed and fingerprinted at the Swedish Migration Agency office (National Service Centre) in Malmö (i.e. you did not require a visa in order to travel to Sweden and are therefore able to instead provide your biometrical data once you are in Sweden).

 Practical matters for day-to-day life